p-prompang5117/herb-recognizer/README.md

 # herb-recognizer
-This is a repository for Herb Recognition Application CE-38 Last update2
+This is a repository for CE65‐38 Herb Identifying Mobile Application

-si optimum pride u ae ae ae